hookdeck/index-all-the-things/tutorial/README.md

 hookdeck listen 5000 '*'
 ```

-This command listens to all Hookdeck Sources, routing webhooks to the application running locally on port 5000.
+This command listens to all Hookdeck Sources connected to a CLI Destination, routing webhooks to the application running locally on port 5000.

 When you run the command you will see output similar to the following: